mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 available data before sending another command.

 204- ready for binary data
 The command is expecting additional binary data from the client.
-The client must satisfy the command's expectation before sending another command.
+After the client sends the required number of bytes, XBDM will send another response line with the final status of the command.

 205- dedicated
 The connection has been moved to a dedicated processing thread.